-- Emergency response personnel - Chemical identification capacities
+- Emergency response personnel; and - Chemical identification capacities.

-For large spills, the Mississippi Department of Environmental Quality (MDEQ) is responsible for providing support within the exclusion area and assumes the role of State OSC when appropriate.
-However, if a structure (e.g., ICS) that exists within a local or county jurisdiction provides an OSC and that OSC is being utilized, ERS staff will provide assistance to that OSC.
+For large spills, MDEQ is responsible for providing support within the exclusion area and assumes the role of State OSC, when appropriate.
+However, if a structure (e.g., ICS) that exists within a local or county jurisdiction provides an OSC and that OSC is being utilized, ERS staff will aid that OSC.

 During a response, the staff from the Office of Pollution Control will provide technical assistance to all involved parties, identify and generate a specific response plan for environmentally sensitive areas, coordinate contractor support, and ensure all plans for cleanup are executed effectively.
-The office of Pollution Control may then conduct a follow-up investigation to ensure that material has been disposed of properly and the cleanup is acceptable.
+The Office of Pollution Control may then conduct a follow-up investigation to ensure that material has been disposed of properly and the cleanup is acceptable.
 The SEOC will be the central point of coordination for other state agencies tasked to handle an incident, which are listed below.

-The Mississippi Emergency Management Agency (MEMA) coordinates all emergency support functions outside of the exclusion area, including security of the area, monitoring, shelter measures, coordination of evacuation efforts, public information, warning statements, and logistic requirements for the on-scene coordinator (OSC).
+The Mississippi Emergency Management Agency (MEMA) coordinates all emergency support functions outside of the exclusion area, including security of the area, monitoring, shelter measures, coordination of evacuation efforts, public information, warning statements, and logistic requirements for the OSC.